No Brees, no problem: Bridgewater, Saints top Seahawks 33-27

+But emotions can often be tricky to control.
+And in the moments before making his first meaningful start since the 2015 playoffs, they all hit Bridgewater.

+“I was thinking about the process from the time I was injured up until now and just thinking about all the ones who believed in me and just being back on this stage,” Bridgewater said.

-SEATTLE — Teddy Bridgewater threw two touchdown passes in his first start in place of Drew Brees, New Orleans also scored TDs on defense and special teams, and the Saints beat the Seattle Seahawks 33-27 on Sunday.
+Three years removed from a knee injury that nearly ended his career, Bridgewater was an unexpected winner Sunday.
+He threw two touchdown passes in his first start with Brees out, watched his teammates add TDs on defense and special teams and help lead the Saints to a 33-27 win over the Seattle Seahawks.

-With Brees out for several weeks following surgery to repair a ligament near his right thumb, the Saints pulled off a stunner by taking advantage of Seattle’s sloppiness and handing the Seahawks their first home loss in the month of September under Pete Carroll.
+The narrative entering the week centered on whether the Super Bowl hopes of the Saints (2-1) were lost with Brees out following surgery to repair a ligament near his right thumb.
+The week ended with Bridgewater throwing his hat into the stands as he ran off the field following his first win as a starting quarterback since Jan.
+3, 2016, the final week of the 2015 season.

-Seattle had been 15-0 at home in September since 2010.
-The first loss will sting.
+“I said all week Teddy is a leader,” Saints running back Alvin Kamara said.
+“He had composure.
+He had poise and we got it done.”

+Bridgewater had started Week 17 last season, but that was a meaningless game.
+The Saints had their playoff seed wrapped up.
+Sunday had significance and Bridgewater relished his opportunity.

+“You never want to take the game for granted,” Bridgewater said.
+“I think last year what happened, we had the playoff spot locked up.
+To come into a game like today that has more meaning was one of those games where your emotions are high because the game has meaning and you haven’t experienced this in a long time.”

-Bridgewater threw a 29-yard touchdown to Alvin Kamara late in the first half on a screen pass where he bounced off several tacklers on his way to the end zone.
+Bridgewater threw a 29-yard touchdown to Kamara late in the first half on a screen pass where the talented running back bounced off several tacklers on his way to the end zone.
 He added a 1-yard TD toss to Michael Thomas on fourth-and-goal on the first possession of the second half, a drive kept alive by an illegal formation penalty against Seattle on a missed field goal attempt.

 But the key for New Orleans was a pair of first-half touchdowns with Bridgewater standing on the sideline.